edvin/pillar/docs/concepts/event-aliases.md

 ## 🎭 Event Aliases

 Pillar supports mapping **event classes to short aliases** to make stored event names more readable and stable over time.
+For details on how events are structured, see [Events](/concepts/events.md).

-Event aliases are defined in your `ContextRegistry` using the `EventMapBuilder`.
+Event aliases are defined in your [Context Registry](/concepts/context-registries.md) using the `EventMapBuilder`.
 This allows each bounded context to declare its own aliases alongside its event listeners:

+Aliases are declared inside the bounded context through its `ContextRegistry`.

 ```php
 public function events(): EventMapBuilder